KoenLBekx/laconic/README.md

 A routine's code has access to its own name or identifier using the `c#rtn` operation.
 When this operation is used outside of any routine, it returns "main".

 Routines can be stored in script files, which are UTF-8 text files containing Laconic code.
 These routintes can be imported to a main script in two ways:
-- either by preceding calling code in the script by an Evaluate-after-reading operation: `Er,#myRoutines.lac X[sRoutine from file]`
+- either by preceding calling code in the script by an Evaluate-after-reading operation:<br/>`Er,#myRoutines.lac X[sRoutine from file]`
-- or else by including the script file by preceding the main code by an `-i` parameter when running the command-line Laconic interpreter: `...$ laconic -i myRoutines.lac 'X[sRoutine from file]'`
+- or else by including the script file by preceding the main code by an `-i` parameter when running the command-line Laconic interpreter:<br/>`...$ laconic -i myRoutines.lac 'X[sRoutine from file]'`

 ## Unit tests on routines

-Routines are mainly written to reuse code.
+Routines are mainly written in order to reuse code.
 So they tend to contain important code you want to rely on.

 A popular way to ensure you really can rely on your code is submitting it to *unit tests*: little test programs that use a routine and compare its outcome to an expected result.